talentsec/lev_doc/tutorial/README.md

 Firstly, select the Quick mode, make the invocation method remain default, and then fill in the parameters required by the task and submit it.

-In this mode, one detection demands only some basic taget information.
+In this mode, one detection demands only some basic target information.

 ![image_7.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/2d6c5bff-8d80-4b93-a18f-dc107b05080d.png)